A topic from the subject of Organic Chemistry in Chemistry.

 Basic Concepts

-Aromatic hydrocarbons are classified into two main types:
+Aromatic hydrocarbons are broadly classified into:

 Equipment and Techniques